MMaDA-VLA: Large Diffusion Vision-Language-Action Model with Unified Multi-Modal Instruction and Generation: Experiments

-We evaluate \model on the LIBERO \citep{DBLP:conf/nips/LiuZGFLZS23} and CALVIN \citep{DBLP:journals/ral/MeesHB22} simulation benchmarks, as well as in real-world settings, to assess generalization and performance on multi-task and long-horizon settings.
+We evaluate \model on the LIBERO \citep{DBLP:conf/nips/LiuZGFLZS23} and CALVIN \citep{DBLP:journals/ral/MeesHRB22} simulation benchmarks, as well as on real-world tasks, to assess multi-task generalization and long-horizon performance.

 \paragraph{LIBERO Simulation Benchmark.} The LIBERO benchmark \citep{DBLP:conf/nips/LiuZGFLZS23} is a comprehensive suite for evaluating multi-task and lifelong robotic manipulation.
 It comprises four task suites designed to probe distinct forms of generalization.
 Spatial evaluates spatial reasoning by varying scene layouts while keeping the set of objects fixed.
 Object tests object-level generalization by varying the objects within an otherwise fixed scene.
 Goal assesses goal-conditioned behavior by changing task goals under a consistent environment configuration.
-Finally, Long includes long-horizon, two compositional tasks with diverse objects, layouts, and goals, thereby stressing temporal consistency and compositional reasoning.
+Finally, Long contains compositional, long-horizon tasks with diverse objects, layouts, and goals, thereby stressing temporal consistency and compositional reasoning.

-\paragraph{CALVIN Simulation Benchmark.} The CALVIN simulation benchmark \citep{DBLP:journals/ral/MeesHB22} is designed to evaluate long-horizon, language-conditioned robotic manipulation.
+\paragraph{CALVIN Simulation Benchmark.} The CALVIN benchmark \citep{DBLP:journals/ral/MeesHRB22} evaluates long-horizon, language-conditioned robotic manipulation.
 It comprises four simulated environments (A, B, C, and D), each providing demonstration trajectories collected via human teleoperation.
-The CALVIN long-horizon challenge consists of sequences of five sub-tasks executed consecutively.
-Performance is quantified using per-sub-task success rates and the average number of completed sub-tasks, computed over 1,000 rollout episodes to ensure fair comparison.
-In the ABC$\rightarrow$D setting, models are trained on environments ABC and evaluated on environment D to assess environmental generalization beyond long-horizon execution, with test conditions differing in environments, such as table texture, furniture positioning, and color patches.
+The CALVIN long-horizon challenge consists of sequences of five subtasks to be executed consecutively.
+Performance is quantified by per-subtask success rates and the average number of completed subtasks, computed over 1,000 rollout episodes to ensure a fair comparison.
+In the ABC$\rightarrow$D setting, models are trained on environments A, B, and C and evaluated on environment D to assess environmental generalization in addition to long-horizon execution.
+The test environment differs in table textures, furniture positions, and color schemes.

 \paragraph{Real-World Evaluation.}